-If you have limited experience with relational databases, SQL, or your operating system, refer to the IBM Informix Dynamic Server Getting Started Guide for your database server for a list of supplementary titles.
+If you have limited experience with relational databases, SQL, or your operating system, refer to the IBM Informix Getting Started Guide for your database server for a list of supplementary titles.

-Software Dependencies
+Software dependencies

-This publication is written with the assumption that you are using one of the following database servers:
+This publication is written with the assumption that you are using IBM Informix Version 11.70.